 Necessity is the mother of invention — and sometimes the best costume ideas are born from excavating your closet 10 minutes before a Halloween party.
-You can create these quick kid costumes in a matter of minutes, and mostly from things you already have in your home.
+You can create these last-minute Halloween costumes in a second, and mostly from things you already have in your home.

-Cut a little flair (jagged edges) to a green T-shirt (size up so it works as a dress on little ones) and pair it with some green tights to create a simple poison ivy costume.
-For an easy DIY Halloween costume, wrap an artificial ivy garland around your child’s shoulders, pull a few leaves off and secure them with bobby pins in her hair, and finish the look by painting some green leaves on her face and sprinkling with face glitter.
-Have her carry a bottle of calamine lotion — and she’ll have onlookers scratching their skin in no time.
+Cut a little flair (jagged edges) to a green T-shirt (size up so it works as a dress on little ones) and pair it with some green tights or leggings to create a simple poison ivy costume.
+For an easy DIY Halloween costume, wrap an artificial ivy garland around your child's shoulders, pull a few leaves off and secure them with bobby pins in her hair, and finish the look by painting some green leaves on her face and sprinkling with face glitter.
+On Halloween night, Have your kiddo carry a bottle of calamine lotion — and she'll have onlookers scratching their skin in no time.

 I scraped together everything here from our closets and drawers.
 Chimney sweepers wear pretty basic clothes.
-All you need is a red bandana to tie it off, a newsboy cap (we stole ours from little brother’s closet), some dirt and grime (with the help of eye makeup) and a broom from the garage.
+All you need is a red bandana to tie it off, a newsboy cap (we stole ours from little brother's closet), some dirt and grime (with the help of face paint or eye makeup) and a broom from the garage.
 You can throw in some overalls, too, for a more rustic getup.

 Anything denim works great to create a car mechanic costume.
 To pull it together, just add a homemade mechanic name tag, a baseball cap and some grease stains using makeup.
 To make it even better, have him carry a can of motor oil and include a ride-on car for trick-or-treating.